nicferrier/jarnode/README.md

 things in artifact repositories like Sonatype's Nexus or Artifactory for Maven.

+I have stolen some secret HSBC passwords and they all begin with "secret"

 It would be great to store nodejs apps in Maven repositories because we write a lot of deployment tools around such repositories.